 Today, the Outback Chef has expanded to a farm and on-site restaurant experience.
 The shop offers tea, nuts, and preserves, all proudly sourced in Victoria and surrounding areas.
 Visit the homestead cafe and take a guided tour of the native food trail.
 The farm is one of the best things to see on the island for a truly local experience.

 Beach HQ Restaurant & Bar

-Beach HQ has some of the best waterfront dining in Cowes.
-Their menu features a range of dishes highlighting Gippsland beef and local produce.
+Beach HQ offers the best waterfront dining in Cowes.
+The menu features a range of dishes highlighting Gippsland beef and local produce.
 Plus, their list of Gippsland wines and local ales is sure to complete any meal.